Cooba Solar Project

 • Individually rates each of the Critical Visual Influences of colour, texture, scale, line, Form/Shape, spatial character to assess the proposal’s visual impact on landscape.

-Construction is proposed to commence in late 2024, if the planning and grid connection approvals are received, negotiation of a Power Purchase Agreement (PPA) is finalised, and the financial close process is completed.
+Construction is proposed to commence in 2025, if the planning and grid connection approvals are received, negotiation of a Power Purchase Agreement (PPA) is finalised, and the financial close process is completed.

 • Construction would take approximately 12-18 months.